forcedotcom/cli/releasenotes/sf/README.md

 Here are the new and changed features in recent updates of the `sf` executable of Salesforce CLI.

-We publish a new stable version of `sf` on Thursdays; this version is installed automatically when you install or update `sfdx`.
+We publish a new stable version of `sf` on Wednesday; this version is installed automatically when you install or update `sfdx`.
 At the same time we also publish an `sf` release candidate that contains changes that we plan to include in next week's `sf` release.

 Run `sf version` to display the version installed on your computer.
 Run `sfdx update` to update to the latest available stable version.